luiswirth/bsc-thesis/src/matter/mesh.typ

 by the properties of the determinant.

-Every simplex has two orientations positive and negative, just like the determinant always has only two signs.
+Every simplex has two orientations positive and negative, just like the determinant always has only two signs @hatcher:algtop.
 #table(
   columns: 4,
   stroke: fgcolor,